International Business, B.S.B.A.

 4. Major Requirements (27-39 hours)

-Students majoring in International Business are required to study outside the United States for a period of one semester, normally the spring semester of the academic year in which IBUS 310 is taken, at an approved institution.
+Students majoring in International Business are required to study outside the United States for a period of one semester, normally the spring semester of the academic year after which IBUS 310 is taken, at an approved institution.
 Exceptions to this requirement will be granted in cases of hardship.
 Students in regional cohort tracks meet the overseas study requirement at the cohort partner institution.
 The curriculum of the International Business major satisfies the Moore School internationalization requirement.

 A minimum grade of C is required in all major courses.